visual-ds/cfmining/README.md

 pip install .

-Further detais about documentation can be viewed in docs folder.
+Further detais about documentation can be viewed in documentation folder.